Happiness is a Choice

 5. Turn Problems into Opportunities.
 Recasting is to change the form of something.
 Look at experiences in positive ways and change your problems into challenges.

 6. Explore Options.
-Make the decision to approach life by being open to any new possibilities and take a flexible approach to life’s journey.
+Make the decision to approach life by being open to any new possibilities and taking a flexible approach to life’s journey.

 9. Be Truthful at All Times.
 Make a contract with yourself and design a means by which to check your thoughts and actions against your own internal, personal code.
 For more thoughts on the value of truthfulness, check out my blog: Being Honest With Ourselves